brainiak/brainiak/CONTRIBUTING.rst

 The development requirements are listed in ``requirements-dev.txt``.
 You can install them with::

-  pip install -U -r requirements-dev.txt
+  pip3 install -U -r requirements-dev.txt

 Standards
 =========